 Training Within Industry

 Catalyst Connection is a certified provider of the Training Within Industry Program by the TWI Institute.
-Click here to learn more about the TWI Institute and download a brochure about this certified training program.
+Click here to learn more about the TWI Institute and this certified training program.
+We can provide guidance and instruction in the following areas of TWI: Job Instruction, Job Methods and Job Relations.